-I’m very prone for procrastination.
+I’m very prone to procrastination.
 While I wouldn’t say that I have focus issues, I have noticed that I can easily spend hours on non-essential sites that don’t bring anything to my life.
 Social media has been one of them.
 I have always had a pretty weird relationship with social media.
 I joined Facebook and Instagram a long time ago because many of my friends and family were already there.
 While I never did post stuff actively, I always noticed that I just ended up mindlessly surfing these, especially on Instagram.

 I have noticed that the most extreme methods work the best when fixing some bad habit, at least in my case.
 So I didn’t want to ease when trying to have a healthy relationship with these applications but instead went cold turkey immediately.
-Also, to help me in this, I wrote a simple application that allows blocking distracting sites "completely".

 Do I see myself using these applications in the future?
 Well, I want to read the news and continue to do so, not just constantly.
 I usually catch up with recent events in the morning, but I don’t desire to install any news apps on my telephone.
 When it comes to these streaming platforms, YouTube, Netflix, etc., I could live without them.
-There are lots of good information on these platforms, so if I need to watch some video, I can allow myself to do so.
+There are lots of good information on these platforms, so if I need to watch some videos, I can allow myself to do so.
 However, I don’t want them to control my life in a way that I’m uncomfortable with.